opencomputeproject/SAI/doc/fw/SAI-FW-API.md

 ---

 #### 4.6.2 Workflow to Start Firmware
-This will start running the loaded firmware
+This will start running the loaded firmware.
+If there is no firmware loaded and NOS is strying to set the admin state as START, SAI adapter must return error.

 ```c
 sai_attribute_t attr;